Thanks to modern technology, there are now synthetic slate roofing options that look identical to real slate stone, but cost at least 50-60% less.

 4. Energy efficient: metal shingles are highly energy efficient and can bring significant savings on your energy costs.
 This product is available in Energy Star qualified cool colors.

 5. Eco-friendly: Tamco manufactures its shingles from from 37% to 89% recycled content.
 At the end of its service life, this roof is 100% recyclable.

-Majestic is a beautiful roof, manufactured by EcoStar.
+Majestic is a beautiful composite slate shingles roof, manufactured by EcoStar.
 It is an injection molded material, made primarily from recycled rubber.
-This product is ideal for environmentally conscious homeowners.
+This roof is ideal for environmentally conscious homeowners.

-1.Crack resistant: unlike natural stone, which is brittle and can easily crack and break when stepped on, Majestic is highly flexible.
+1.Crack resistant: unlike natural stone, which is brittle and can easily crack and break when stepped on, Majestic rubber shingles highly flexible.
 This means that it will not crack or chip during installation and repairs.